MassimoBelfioreCode/MassimoBelfioreCode/README.md

 Excited by the idea of implementing it collaboratively with a team for solving real problems.

 What I'm Looking For
-Internships in Cloud / SRE, Generative AI applications, Backend or API development, Health Informatics.
+Internships in Cloud / SRE, Generative AI applications, Backend or API development.
 I like environments where I can learn fast, automate what can be automated, and contribute to building reliable systems.

 Contacts